stelijahsoftware/marelias-notepad/README.md

 [H] - add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0"

-[H] - FIX: Creating new folder with no name moves directory navigation up (goes up one level) [H] - FIX: Touch all parent folders on save starting from home
+[H] - FIX: Creating new folder with no name moves directory navigation up (goes up one level)

 [H] - Auto-delete empty notes on save + disable auto-save?